 To better understand this, take a look at the Boston Consulting Group (BCG) matrix.
 A basic marketing tool, the BCG matrix helps allocate resources to different business units according to current and future market share.
 It can also be adapted for our purposes by taking the market potential and technological adjustment quantity into account as a variable.

-Dog: Market need is low and a large number of technological adjustments are needed.
+Dog: Market needs is low and a large number of technological adjustments are needed.
 This is a market segment to avoid.

-Cash Cow: Market need is relatively low but the technological adaption potential of the solution is relatively high (few technological adjustments required).
+Cash Cow: Market needs is relatively low but the technological adaptation potential of the solution is relatively high (few technological adjustments required).
 This is an adjacent market to aim for as it represents a certain and quickly profitable market.
 You can thus be content with this market as long as your ambitions for your project aren’t too grand.

-Question mark: Market need is high but the technological adjustments needed are still significant.
+Question mark: Market needs is high but the technological adjustments needed are still significant.
 This field of application represents a non-negligible adjacent market which constitutes a good future development path.

 Star: This a market to which the technology can be directly applied without any prior technological adjustments.
 This is definitely a market to focus on if you want your product to enter the history books.